EatInstall/Eat/README.md

 * Adds the programs to your PATH
 * Does total web scraping to download files
 * Makes sharing L\*nux programs easier

+Here's how I would use Eat: `eatinst pwsh`
 ## Install
 Simple (this script was made for BASH):
 ```bash